-Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and take a bike ride to get an ever more spectacular experience.
+Follow the locals' example and hire a bike to get an ever more spectacular experience.